-Data integrity and privacy challenges and risks have soared with the rise of digitalization and technology.
-The logistics, shipping, and port industry is challenged to safeguard the data being communicated across players.
-In the past few years, several market players have been confronted with large-scale cyber-attacks.
+Data integrity and privacy challenges and risks have soared with the rise of digitalization and technology and interconnected information networks.
+The logistics, shipping, and port industry is challenged to safeguard the data being communicated across players since data sharing is at the core of digitalization.
+In recent years, several market players have been confronted with large-scale cyber-attacks.
 For example, in 2017, a ransomware cyber-attack infected Maersk Line and its terminal sister company, APM Terminals.
 In the same year, the “WannaCry” ransomware attack caused gridlock at FedEx.
 Such incidents with wide ramifications on supply chains have mobilized market players to increase cybersecurity efforts.
 Failure to protect data hampers the digital revolution as this represents a risk not only for the end customers but also for the suppliers.

 2. Disruptive ICT Innovations for Ports

 The port and logistics sector is implementing technology and digital transformation strategies to a certain extent.
 Some innovations are particularly relevant and will affect almost all aspects of the transportation process.
 There are four categories of automation: